 - 2 tablespoons toasted peanuts chopped

 - 2 tablespoons sesame seeds

-Place the noodles in a large bowl along with the edamame, carrots, and mung bean sprouts.
-Mix in the dressing.
-Add the cucumber, basil, cilantro, scallions, and chili, and gently toss to combine.
+- Place the noodles in a large bowl along the dressing and toss to combine.
+Add the edamame, carrots, mung bean sprouts, cucumber, basil, cilantro, scallions, and chili, and gently toss to combine.

-Divide the salad among 4 plates or bowls.
+- Divide the noodles among 4 plates or bowls.
 Sprinkle with peanuts and sesame seeds.
 Garnish with lime wedges.

 Other warm weather recipes you might enjoy include:

 - Peanutty Pad Thai Zoodles